srujant/MLNews/README.md

 - Bipartisan is an app that lets you view news in a meaningful way by discovering the most truthful news from the right places.
 - Bipartisan allows you to see the top news in every region of the world using the [B-Stream](https://hophacks-bipartisan-rachitag22.c9users.io/stream)
 - You can even analyze specific articles using our [B-Score](https://hophacks-bipartisan-rachitag22.c9users.io/bias)
+- “The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.” - Daniel J. Boorstin

 ## APIs Used
 - [Bing News Search](https://www.microsoft.com/cognitive-services/en-us/bing-news-search-api) and [News API] (https://newsapi.org)